Mans97/Mans97/README.md

 I approach work with patience, a dedication to problem-solving and I try to help my colleagues with anything I can help with.
 I consider myself a curious person and excited to explore emerging technologies.

 Looking ahead, I aim to expand my skills as a fullstack developer and aspire to more advanced roles by increasing my expertise.
-For more details, please download my resume from the menu above.

 ***